Artex Removal Cost

 Hiring Artex Removal Specialists Checklist

-• Are they qualified?
-Ask for UKATA/IATP certificates for Cat A Asbestos Awareness and Cat B Non-Licensed Work (NNLW).
+• Are they fully qualified?
+Ask for UKATA/IATP certificates for Cat A Asbestos Awareness and Cat B Non-Licensed Work (NNLW) to ensure they are qualified specifically for asbestos artex removal.

-• Are they insured?
-Make sure they are fully insured.
+• Do they have insurance?
+Ensure they are fully insured.
 Look for Public Liability insurance, Employers' Liability insurance, Environmental Liability, and Contractors' All Risks insurance.

 • Do they offer a guarantee?
-Hire companies which guarantee the work, duration and scope of services rendered.
+Hire companies which will provide a guarantee of their work, including the duration and scope of services rendered.

 FAQs